 In the first 24 hours after surgery, the eye will recover significantly and the visual acuity will improve.
-How-ever, it may take a few weeks until and optimal and stable quality of vision is reached.
+How-ever, it may take a few weeks until an optimal and stable quality of vision is reached..

 This may occur because of the following reasons:

-- The Acri.LISA provides you with new visual impressions that first need to be processed by the visual center in the brain.
+1. The IDL provides you with new visual impressions that first need to be processed by the visual center in the brain.
 This adjustment process will take a certain amount of time.
 2. The best result for optimal quality of vision, less or no dependency on glasses, is achieved when both eyes are implanted with intraocular lenses.

 You can encourage the adjustment of your eyes by not wearing your reading glasses during the first few weeks after surgery.

 Helpful suggestions for after surgery

 On the day after surgery you can resume most of your normal activities.
 However, you should consider the following recommendation:

 Contact with water should be kept to a minimum.
 If you take a shower you should close the operated eye and you should not swim under water, e.g. in a swimming pool.